 In addition to microfinance, COINS are supporting a Slum Rehabilitation Project in Addis Ababa, Ethiopia.
 This project focuses on housing renovation, construction of new homes and safe sanitation.
 Alongside, this training is given to families in hygiene and sanitation.

-A team of COINS employees recently travelled to Ploiesti, Romania to spend a week building houses.
+Last year, a team of COINS employees travelled to Ploiesti, Romania to spend a week building houses.
 Families in Romania often cannot afford to repair their dilapidated housing or are unable to pay the high rents in better accommodation.
 Many young families are forced to move back in with their parents which causes overcrowding.

-COINS employees have also volunteered with Habitat for Humanity in Mumbai, Albany, and Haiti as well as volunteering at the Charlie Chaplin Adventure Playground in London and competing in the Hope Challenge shelter build event.
+COINS employees have volunteered with Habitat for Humanity in Mumbai, Albany, and Haiti as well as volunteering at the Charlie Chaplin Adventure Playground in London.
+They will also be competing for the second time in the Hope Challenge shelter build event this summer.

 As a team building and bonding exercise, I have to admit that this was probably the best activity I have ever undertaken.
 Not only in my 19 years at COINS but including school, college and my pre-COINS career.